keithwill/TrieHard/README.md

 are longer and highly unique, then this approach can perform well.
 This particular implementation was tuned to reduce recursion and can can be modified by a single thread while reads are going on concurrently.
-It is not an immutable trie though, and if changes are performed while readers are enumerating, they will see values that may have been modified after they started enumerating.
+It is not an immutable trie though, and if changes are performed while readers are enumerating, they may see values that may have been modified after they started enumerating.

 ### [Indirect Trie](https://github.com/keithwill/TrieHard/tree/main/src/TrieHard.PrefixLookup/IndirectTrie)